ghicheon/CarND-Vehicle-Detection/writeup.md

 #### 2. Explain how you settled on your final choice of HOG parameters.
 I tried some combinations of hog parameters.
 Definitely,using 3 channels gave me much improvement.
 I got better result under the sun by setting transform_sqrt argument to True.
 Actually,at first It does NOT work AT ALL..
 It was because of reading png files.
-I had a hard time to use both mpimg() and imread() and gave up using them together.
+I had a hard time to use both imread() of matplotlib and imread() of opencv.
+I gave up using them together.
 I only used cv2.imread() in order to read image files!
 After I apply this to every code including predicting, it started to be working magically!
-I got over 99.5% test accuracy.(well..
-I also used spatial features and histogram features.
-But,I'm sure that this accuracy mainly came from hog features!)
+I got around 99% test accuracy.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
 I used vehicles.zip and non-vehicles.zip files for training SVM.
 The number of vehicles and non vehicles are 8792 and 8968 respectively.
-First, I extracted features from these image files.
-The function extract_features() did all for it.
-I used hog features as well as color histogram features and spatial features.
-Second, I divided extracted features data into 2 parts.
+First, I divided extracted features data into 2 parts.
 80% of data is for traing.
 20% of data is for testing.
+Second, I extracted features from these image files.
+The function extract_features() did all for it.
+I only used hog features. well..
+I could improve test accuracy a little bit with spatial feature and histogram feature.
+Howevery, I encounterd lots of false predictions in video.
+I think it's suffering from overfitting.
+I got a better result without those features.
 Third,I nomalized the data using StandardScaler() in order to make all features influence to the result evenly.
 I took advantage of pickle of python to save time.If I set PICKEL_READY to True,training is skipped.
 The code can be found in car_detect_init() function of the file called final.py